-Here’s where gun control advocates would say that the proliferation of easily available and private firearms enable gun crimes.
+Here’s where gun control advocates would say that the proliferation of easily available and private firearms enables gun crimes.
 This is also where gun rights advocates would point to the much lower violent crime rate in a similarly governed and wealthy nation.
 In a way, they’re both right.
-Much as the US is both in line with other developed nations on violent crime, and an outlier–with several cities more dangerous than anywhere in Europe or Asia–violent crime in America is as sprawling as the opportunities to commit crime.
+Much as the US is both in line with other developed nations on violent crime and an outlier–with several cities more dangerous than anywhere in Europe or Asia–a violent crime in America is as sprawling as the opportunities to commit a crime.

 [Tweet “Violent crime in America is as sprawling as the opportunities to commit a crime”]